 Children or youth ages 5-17 may be voluntarily admitted.
 Children or youth ages 13-17 years old may be involuntarily committed if they are placed on a 180-day Involuntary Treatment Court Act (ITA) court order.

-There are five CLIP inpatient psychiatric facilities statewide which consist of a total of 84 funded beds.
+There are four CLIP inpatient psychiatric facilities statewide which consist of a total of 84 funded beds.
 The programs are located in structured settings that are designed to assess, treat, and stabilize children and youth diagnosed with a severe psychiatric disorder.

 Individualized treatment is provided through the use of evidence-based practices designed to increase the child/youth's skills and adaptive functioning with a focus on reintegration back into a community setting.